cirosantilli/git-tutorial/index.md

 Config file named `.mailmap` file at the repo root.

-Allows authors to change emails/usernames while keeping a single identity.
+Allows authors to change emails / usernames while keeping a single identity.

 Put lines like this in that file: